Applicable to:

 Cause

-TLSv1, SSLv3 or SSLv2 protocol support, which is required for old email clients/old software (e.g, WinHTTP-based applications on Windows 7) is disabled in Postfix/Dovecot configuration.
+TLSv1, TLS 1.1, SSLv2 and SSLv3 protocol support, which is required for old email clients old software (e.g, WinHTTP-based applications on Windows 7) is disabled in the Postfix and Dovecot configuration intentionally, because all of these releases have known security issues caused by vulnerabilities and are therefore not recommended for use.

 Resolution

-The best practice is to use the latest available version of email clients that support connections over TLS 1.1 and 1.2.
+The recommended solution is to use the latest available version of email clients that support connections over TLS 1.2 and TLS 1.3 or just switch to a mail client or mail-related software that Support TLS 1.2 and TLS 1.3.

-For WinHTTP-based applications, refer to the Microsoft article.
+For WinHTTP-based applications, you may refer to the following official Microsoft article.

 Note: This guide is intended for Plesk administrators.
 If you are a domain owner, please contact your service provider for assistance with email account configuration.